sendecomp/sendecomp-website/edit.md

 Assuming you have the website repository cloned and Jekyll installed, do the following to build the website:

 - Navigate to the repository directory via the command line
-- Run the following command: `jekyll build`
+- Run the following command: `bundle exec jekyll build`

 Jekyll will generate the static website